vmware-tanzu/tanzu-cli/docs/dev/README.md

 The location of the directories used by the CLI are:

 1. to store plugin binaries: `<XDG_DATA_HOME>/tanzu-cli`
+1. to store the plugin catalog: `$HOME/.cache/tanzu`
-1. to store the plugin catalog as well as the plugin inventory DB cache: `$HOME/.cache/tanzu`
+1. to store the plugin inventory DB cache and the central configuration file: `$HOME/.cache/tanzu/plugin_inventory/<discovery>`
-1. to store configuration files: `$HOME/.config/tanzu`
+1. to store configuration files as well as the data store file: `$HOME/.config/tanzu`
 1. to store the telemetry DB: `$HOME/.config/tanzu-cli-telemetry`

 ## Source Code Structure